By Mike Loughrin, CEO for Transformance Advisors

 - Business Partners: Determine if your business partners see the relationship with you as win-win.
 Are you a good partner with whom they would like to grow?
 Find out if they know about all of your products and services.
 Collect suggestions for areas to improve and opportunities for you to help them.

 - Compile a list of external trends as understood by each member of your leadership team.
 One of the most important responsibilities for your leadership team is being connected and plugged into everything important for your organization

 - Using your SIC code, obtain benchmarking reports which leverage data from public sources

 - Have each member of your leadership team complete a personality assessment – such as the DISC (Dominance, Influence, Steadiness, and Conscientiousness) profile

 - Conduct other fact finding activities such as a technology review, a financial review, a supply chain audit, or a performance measurement review

 Milestone 2 is complete when:

-- The surveys have been returned and the results compiled into a format that will provide value to your leadership team
+- The surveys have been returned and the results compiled into a format which will provide value to your leadership team

 - All other activities, which you desire, are complete and ready for consumption by your leadership team